-A simple and classic potato salad – We love this stuff!
+A simple and classic potato salad recipe – We love this stuff!
 Joanne and I would be happy to hover over a bowl of it any day.
 It has few extras thrown in, too.
 Jump to our Easy Potato Salad Recipe now or read on for more tips.

 You May Also Like This: Make your potato salad extra special with Homemade Mayonnaise!
 See our Fail-Proof Mayonnaise Recipe made with whole egg, mustard, vinegar and oil.

 You’ll notice that we’ve made lots of suggestions for substitutions and mentioned where things are optional (like eggs).
 We love everything listed, but potato salad is personal.
 Always add to your likings and taste.

 Our recipe is pretty classic with just a few extras thrown in.
 Here are our best tips for making potato salad.

 Best Potatoes for Potato Salad and How to Cook Them

 For us, potatoes need to hold a little shape in potato salad — not fall apart.
 We go for small, waxy and thin-skinned potatoes.
 Small yellow, white or red potatoes are perfect.
 They will take between 12 and 20 minutes to cook.
 At 12 minutes we check for doneness — if a fork can pierce through easily, they are done.

 We try not to use russet (baking) potatoes — they aren’t as waxy and seem to fall apart.
 We have used them on occasion (they still taste great).
 If that’s all you have, don’t worry.
 If using russet potatoes, dice them before cooking — they are usually much larger and would take a long time if cooked whole.
 Keep everything similarly sized then cook until a fork can easily pierce the potato.